-Figure 4.2: MBIS actual and forecast costs FY18-FY29
+Figure 4.4: MBIS actual and forecast costs FY18-FY29 (£m)

-4.21 Over the Price Control period, Materials costs are forecast to reduce from £3.7m in FY25 to £3.3m in FY29, with an average annual cost of £3.4m.
-Since 2022, Power NI report that Materials costs have been falling in real terms and they are forecast to continue to decrease during the Price Control.
-These decreases are driven largely by a reduction in legal and professional costs and non-payroll staff costs.

-- 4.22 Forecast MBIS costs are consistent with the Power NI's historical costs and are relatively unchanged for the duration of the Price Control.
-All costs are necessary for the running of the business. - 4.23 Following scrutiny of the proposed costs UR proposes to allow forecast MBIS costs.
+- 4.42 Over the price control period, Materials costs are forecast to reduce from £3.7m in FY25 to £3.3m in FY29, with an average annual cost of £3.4m.
+Since 2022, Power NI reports that Materials costs have been falling in real terms, and they are forecast to continue to decrease during the price control.
+These decreases are driven largely by a reduction in legal and professional costs and non-payroll staff costs. - 4.43 Forecast MBIS costs are consistent with Power NI's historical costs and are relatively unchanged for the duration of the price control.
+All costs are necessary for the running of the business. - 4.44 Following scrutiny of the costs UR intends to allow forecast MBIS costs.